 What happens if they say it was delivered or can’t be found?
 If USPS determines the package was delivered, you’ll have to treat it as a stolen package.

 Otherwise, If USPS cannot find the package, you will need to file a claim for your loss. (if insured)

 How to Start a Missing Mail Search

 Before you begin the Missing Mail Search, check your tracking number.
-Before you start your Missing Mail Search, you will want to double check the status of your package.
+Before you start your Missing Mail Search, you will want to double-check the status of your package.
 Missing Mail Searches can be initiated seven days after the items have been sent.
 You will want to confirm the mail date and ensure you are seven days in the future.

 They found my mail!
 If this happens, you are in the clear.
 The USPS will forward the mail or package to the address provided.
 Keep in mind this only happens if the package wasn’t too damaged in the shipping process.
-It is possible that they find the missing mail, but the damage prevents them from forwarding to you.
+It is possible that they find the missing mail, but the damage prevents them from forwarding it to you.

 Did you buy the insurance?
 If so, you should immediately file a claim.
 We cover the claim process in more detail below.
 Keep in mind you can only file a claim up to 60 days after shipping.

 Who can file a claim?
 If it’s lost, was it insured?
 If your mail doesn’t have insurance, then filing a claim won’t help you, unless you have gone through a Missing Mail Search.
 Make sure you save the receipt; this will act as your evidence of insurance.
 The Tracking number may also allow the Post office to verify insurance.

 Was it damaged before it was delivered?
 A claim for a damaged package is very straightforward.
 If the item was insured and the USPS staff damaged the item while in their possession, a claim will reimburse you for the loss.
 Keep in mind you need proof of value or an estimate of the cost to repair the items that were damaged.